kubode/playground-gradle-catalog-dep-manage/README.md

 - Don't need to use `buildSrc` for the dependency management.
 - Don't need to re-compile `buildSrc` sources when the dependencies changed.
 - Dependabot and Renovate works!!
+See [PRs](https://github.com/kubode/playground-gradle-bom-dep-manage/pulls).

 ### Cons